 Top 10 Things You Won’t Believe Your Body Has

 The human body is a magnificent machine.
-Our anatomy is the result of millennia of adaptation to the changing environment of Earth, which has turned us into one of the most complex life forms.
+Our anatomy is the result of millennia of adaptation to Earth’s changing environment, which has turned us into one of the most complex life forms.
 And while advances in medicine over the past centuries have allowed us to explore the nature of the human organism in detail, we never stop discovering new components and processes within our bodies.
 Some of those constituents, moreover, would never have been thought to exist in previous times.
-From explosive elements to cosmic stuff, here you will be presented with some of the strangest, most amazing and largely unknown things that make up your body.
+From explosive elements to cosmic stuff, here you will be presented with some of the strangest, most amazing, and largely unknown things that make up your body.

 Alcoholic beverages are among the most consumed drinks in the world.
 Such is the case that currently, about 36 billion liters (9.5 billion gallons) of alcohol are consumed every year around the world, enough to fill more than 14,000 Olympic pools.
 So it is clear that alcohol and human beings are closely linked to each other.
 In fact, they seem to be so linked that the human body produces its own alcohol at all times.

-According to multiple studies, a healthy – and sober – person generally has up to 0.8 milligrams of endogenous ethanol per liter (0.26 gallons) of blood.
+According to multiple studies, a healthy—and sober—person generally has up to 0.8 milligrams of endogenous ethanol per liter (0.26 gallons) of blood.
 Methanol, another type of alcohol, has also been detected in human blood in concentrations of 0.6 milligrams per liter.
-Fortunately, these values are too small to be easily detected in the blood and cause legal problems to the person.
+Fortunately, these values are too small to be easily detected in the blood and cause legal problems.

 But some people do not have it that easy, especially those suffering from conditions such as the so-called “auto-brewery syndrome” (ABS).
-Under such condition, an individual’s digestive system is overpopulated with fermentation-producing bacteria and fungi, which can make huge amounts of alcohol from sugar-rich foods.
+Under such conditions, an individual’s digestive system is overpopulated with fermentation-producing bacteria and fungi, making huge amounts of alcohol from sugar-rich foods.
 People with ABS can have more than four grams (0.14 ounces) of alcohol per liter of blood, to the point of always being drunk without drinking any alcoholic beverage.

 For humans, cyanide is an extremely toxic chemical compound.
 It kills in a short time by preventing cellular respiration in the organism.
 Cyanide’s lethality is more than proven; it has been used as a chemical weapon to kill countless people over the centuries.
 For that reason, it is surprising to know that cyanide exists naturally within the human body itself.

-Cyanide is also produced by our bodies.
+Our bodies also produce cyanide.
 For example, chemical processes in saliva lead to the creation of cyanide gas inside our throats, which is then expelled by breathing.
 It is estimated that, at any given time, a healthy person can contain up to 50 micrograms of cyanide per 100 grams (3.5 ounces) of tissue.
 But such compound does not accumulate inside our bodies.
-Most of it is processed in the liver, and excreted in the urine.
+Most of it is processed in the liver and excreted in the urine.
 Another part is converted into carbon dioxide by our lungs, and like the aforementioned cyanide gas, it is released with each breath.

 7 Radioactive Elements